eganba23/Lab_6/lab-06.md

     categorical variable with answers (No or Yes).
 Age is a continuous numerical variable that recorded their age in years.

-4.  based on the two simple graphs I made, I would expect that smoking decreasing your health, leading to earlier death.
+4. Based on the two simple graphs I made, I would expect that smoking decreasing your health, leading to earlier death.
 The more complex graph shows me that there is a more spread out distriubtion of death in the smokers than htere is for the non-smokers.

+### A different visual

 ``` r
 Whickham %>%